Selling Self-Published Books at Barnes & Noble

 Programs at Barnes & Noble make it possible for self-published authors and unproduced screenplay writers to get their work onto the (actual) shelves of "the World's Largest Bookstore."

-In June 2016, exploiting the power of their store presence, the enhanced NOOK Press program offers “coordinated, national distribution for self-published authors who will benefit from in-store placement at Barnes & Noble stores and online at BN.com," according to Fred Argir, Chief Digital Officer for the bookseller.
+In June 2016, exploiting the power of its store presence, the enhanced NOOK Press program began to offer “coordinated, national distribution for self-published authors who will benefit from in-store placement at Barnes & Noble stores and online at BN.com," according to chief digital officer, Fred Argir.

 This is a significant development for self-published writers because it represents an opportunity for books to have an in-store, on-shelf, physical presence — the same as a book from a traditional publisher.
 In the best-case scenario, it can close the gap in reader and media perception between traditional and self-published books.